peteraritchie/peteraritchie.github.io/_posts/2017-07-28-Bridges-Facades-and-Adapters.md

 date: 2017-07-28 23:32:00 -0500
 categories: ['Software', 'Patterns']
 comments: true
-excerpt: "Avoiding confusiong when dealing with the structural patterns Bridge, Façade, and Adapter."
+excerpt: "Avoiding confusiong when dealing with the structural patterns Bridge, FaÃ§ade, and Adapter."
 ---
 # Bridges, Facades, and Adapters
 I try to keep up with my craft by doing a fair amount of reading.
 And to be honest, patterns are a great tool for me to communicate with my teams and members of the community in order to convey complex concepts.
 Some patterns are easy to grok, but some are very subtle.
-Bridge, Adapter, and Façade are such subtle structural patterns that I've noticed considerable confusion in some of the material I've read and with some of the people I talked to.
+Bridge, Adapter, and FaÃ§ade are such subtle structural patterns that I've noticed considerable confusion in some of the material I've read and with some of the people I talked to.
 These patterns are very similar in some ways, but have very different applications.
 I hope to reduce the confusion of these patterns with this post.

-[Bridge], [Adapter], and [Façade] are similar: they are all about providing a more useful interface.
+[Bridge], [Adapter], and [FaÃ§ade] are similar: they are all about providing a more useful interface.
 How and why they produce those interfaces are very different.

 Let's first look at some of the principles behind each pattern.

 ## Principles
 *Bridge*: to decouple an abstraction from its implementations so that they can vary independently.

-*Façade*: provide a simplified interface to a larger body of code.
+*FaÃ§ade*: provide a simplified interface to a larger body of code.

 *Adapter*: allows incompatible interfaces to work together by wrapping an already existing interface.

 ## Subtleties
 *Bridge*: Bridge is about decoupling an abstraction from its implementations.
 This means it provides an abstraction to an abstraction; or in other words it's about the interaction of three things.

-*Façade*: Façade is about providing a simpler abstraction to an existing interface.
+*FaÃ§ade*: FaÃ§ade is about providing a simpler abstraction to an existing interface.
 This means it provides an abstraction to  set of interfaces

 *Adapter*: Adapter is about providing an interface that accepts existing data formats to translate to other formats used by another interface.